Migrating a database from a third-party PostgreSQL cluster to Managed Service for PostgreSQL

 Restore the database dump using the pg_restore

-version, and the major version must be at least as high as on the DB where the dump is deployed.
+, and the major version must be at least as high that of the DB the dump will be deployed on.

-That is, to restore a dump of PostgreSQL 10, PostgreSQL 11, PostgreSQL 12, PostgreSQL 13, and PostgreSQL 14 use pg_restore 10
+That is, to restore a dump of PostgreSQL 10, PostgreSQL 11, PostgreSQL 12, PostgreSQL 13, or PostgreSQL 14 use pg_restore 10

 , pg_restore 11